fabdullah230/fabdullah230/README.md

 ### Hello I'm Fardin Abdullah, I am a final year CS major in CUHK.
 I am:

-- Actively looking for 2024 graduate developer opportunities
+- Actively looking for 2024 graduate (java) developer opportunities
 - Eager to  work in competitive and challenging environments
 - Currently focused on skill development and learning
 - Quite personable and a good team player